AdobeDocs/experience-platform.en/help/privacy-service/home.md

 Adobe Experience Platform Privacy Service was developed in response to a fundamental shift in how businesses are required to manage the personal data of their customers.
 The central purpose of Privacy Service is to automate compliance with data privacy regulations which, when violated, can result in major fines and disrupt data operations for your business.

-Privacy Service provides a RESTful API and user interface to help you manage these data requests from your customers.
-With Privacy Service, you can submit requests to access and delete private or personal customer data from Adobe Experience Cloud applications, facilitating automated compliance with legal and organizational privacy regulations.
+Privacy Service provides a RESTful API and user interface to help you manage customer data requests.
+With Privacy Service, you can submit requests to access and delete personal customer data from Adobe Experience Cloud applications, facilitating automated compliance with legal and organizational privacy regulations.

 ## Getting started with Privacy Service {#getting-started}